 To climb the Monopteros Hill in the English Garden you do not need mountain equipment or a great physical condition.
 But you will be rewarded nevertheless with a magnificent panorama.
 From the round temple you can spot the church towers and magnificent buildings of Munich's old town while being in the middle of the nature of the English Garden.
 The State Chancellery (Staatskanzlei), Frauenkirche, City Hall, Theatinerkirche and Ludwigskirche - everything a Munich visitor could possibly desire is there.

 Olympic Tower: A view over the entire city

 You can't get any higher up in Munich!
 With 291 meters the Olympic Tower is the second highest building in Bavaria.
 The viewing platform is at a lofty height of 185 meters.
 Once the super-fast lifts have taken you up, the entire city is at your feet.
 If the weather is right, you can see the Alps in the background.
-But probably the most fun is to look for your own residence in the urban jungle from up there.
+But probably the most fun is to look for your own residence or hotel in the urban jungle from up there.

 Town hall tower: Frauenkirche and St. Peter in sight

-Only a few metres separate the tower of the New Town Hall (Neues Rathaus) from the Church of St. Peter - so it's no wonder that the perspectives from both towers are similar.
+Only a few metres separate the tower of the New City Hall (Neues Rathaus) from the Church of St. Peter - so it's no wonder that the perspectives from both towers are similar.
 But nevertheless you should not miss the viewing platform on the top of the neo-gothic town hall!
 The view of the church tower "Old Peter" in the sunshine is awesome.
 And you won't get any closer to the Frauenkirche than here - at least not if you want to have it uncropped on your photo.
 Looking north, there are great views on the Siegestor and the Monopteros temple in the English Garden.
 Another advantage: There's an elevator in the tower that will take you up in comfort.